zoxpx/pxdocs/content/reference/CLI/cloud-migration.md

 weight: 12
 ---

-This document explains how to migrate _PX_ volumes between clusters.
-In order to do this, we'll first have to pair up 2 clusters and then issue the migration command to _Portworx_.
+This document explains how to migrate Portworx volumes between clusters.
+In order to do this, we'll first have to pair up 2 clusters and then issue the migration command to Portworx.

 {{<info>}}
 The pairing is **uni-directional**.
 Say there are two clusters- C1 and C2.
 If you pair C1 with C2 you can only migrate volumes from C1 to C2.
 {{</info>}}

-With _Portworx_, there are two ways of migrating volumes between clusters:
+With Portworx, there are two ways of migrating volumes between clusters:

 * using `pxctl` or
 * using `Stork` on `Kubernetes`